Celia Gould

-Celia Gould (born November 20, 1957) is an American businesswoman and politician who has served as the director of the Idaho Department of Agriculture since 2007.
+Celia Gould (born November 20, 1957) is an American businesswoman and politician who served as the director of the Idaho Department of Agriculture from 2007 to 2023.

 Early life and education

 Gould was born in Twin Falls, Idaho.
+She grew up on her family's ranch, where she was introduced to agriculture very early.
 She earned a Bachelor of Arts degree in political science and a Master of Public Administration from Boise State University.